 What makes your spa or massage practice stand out from the competition?
-Surprising as it may be, many establishments can’t answer that question even those that are successful and confident they are providing their market with outstanding value.
-What makes your business special and that no other one can claim is called your unique selling proposition or USP.
-Long term, the success of your business is tied to your ability to distinguish what makes it different or better than the competition.
+Surprising as it may be, many establishments can’t answer that question, even those that are successful and confident they are providing their market with outstanding value.
+What makes your business special and that no other one can claim is your unique selling proposition or USP.
+Long term, your business's success is tied to your ability to distinguish what makes it different or better than the competition.

-Your USP may be based on one of what are commonly called the ‘four P’s of marketing.”
-They include product (or service) characteristics, price, placement (location and distribution) and your promotional strategy.
+Your USP may be based on one of what is commonly called the ‘four P’s of marketing.”
+They include product (or service) characteristics, price, placement (location and distribution), and your promotional strategy.
 You can focus on one particular element or tie several together to set your spa or massage practice apart from the competition.
-For example, you may have a specialty in massage that is geared to office worker problems such as chronic tight neck and shoulders and back pain from hunching over the computer.
-You can use that as a differentiator and then enhance it by taking your practice directly to employers and providing on site massage for their employees.
+For example, you may have a specialty in massage geared to office worker problems such as chronic tight neck and shoulders and back pain from hunching over the computer.
+You can use that as a differentiator and then enhance it by taking your practice directly to employers and providing on-site massage for their employees.
 In this case, your USP is based on a type of service and geography.

 Uncover your USP in Five Steps